dipikabaad/Sentiment_Classification_with_RNN/README.md

 The dataset is taken from Kaggle: https://www.kaggle.com/crowdflower/twitter-airline-sentiment#Tweets.csv

-Tweets.csv is the input file to the program.
+`Tweets.csv` is the input file to the program.

+Predictions for the test dataset are in `output_tweets_test2.csv`

+To run this file from command prompt:
+> py sentiment_classification_tweets.py